theianjones/blog/content/blog/client-side-web-apis/2020-02-10-get-started-with-javascript-in-the-browser.md

 Note that this id should be unique in this DOM tree.
 You never want to give two elements the same id.
 This will cause some frustrating bugs!

 ## select an element with document.getElementById

+If you would prefer to watch this post, you can do so with this [community resource lesson on egghead.io](https://egghead.io/lessons/javascript-select-a-dom-element-with-document-getelementbyid?pl=introduction-to-client-side-web-apis-72d0&af=ay44db)

 Getting an element by id is so common that the `document` object has a helper function for us to use.